josteinoh/MOL3022/README.md

 ## Ownership and credit

 The contents of this README and of `main.py` are, in their entirety, written by Jostein Haraldstad and František Nentwich, for the course MOL3022 at NTNU in the spring semester of 2022.
 All files used should be sourced from https://github.com/josteinoh/MOL3022.
 The repository can be cloned as a whole (recommended), or the files can be downloaded individually.
+The method used is based on a method by Maclin and Shavlik, which in turn is based on a method by Chou and Fasman.
+The data used is provided by Qing and Sejnowski.
+Details on this can be read below.

 ## Purpose and functionality